vilkkiE/media-player/README.md

 # Overview
-A basic media player capable of loading and playing MP3 files.
+A basic media player capable of loading and playing MP3 files made with Qt and C++.
 The MP3 player has a graphical user interface with playback controls.
 Playback controls include playing/pausing, seeking, volume control and choosing previous/next MP3.
 The UI also shows a list of available tracks, song name, artist and cover art of the current song.
 There is